 "Yes, because I want to have money for more photography stuff, but now, because I hate people starring at me or laughing."

 "Oh, honey, they're not staring at you.
 Some people are just curious about what is different."
-She talks in her sweet motherly concerned voice.
-Where she tries to make, things sound better.
+She talks in her sweet motherly upbeat voice where she tries to make things sound better.

 "I know.
 But it can hurt when I feel them judging me or rolling their eyes at me when I talk loudly or do some weird quirks that cause them to laugh or point."

 "Just focus on your work and your tasks that should keep your mind busy, and yes, it will be nice for you to have your own money."
 My mom pats my hand before she gets up.